37.5 per week

 Contact course providers for exact entry requirements, as other qualifications may also be accepted, such as an Access to Higher Education or Level 3 Diploma in Health and Social Care.
 If you already have a health-related degree, you may be able to join a nursing degree on the second year of a course at the course provider's discretion.

-You can find course providers on the Universities and Colleges Admissions Service (UCAS) and NHS Careers websites.
+You can find course providers on UCAS.
 The NMC website also includes application advice.

 When applying for a course, it may be helpful if you have some relevant paid or voluntary experience.
 You can check the Do-it website and also contact the voluntary services coordinator at your local NHS Trust for information about volunteering opportunities.